karip/toisto-aiff-test-suite/README.md

 the audio file.
 The properties in the json file are:

  - `testinfo` - meta info about the test
-   - `description` - info about the test file
+   - `description` - short description of the test file
+   - `notes` - additional notes about the test
    - `software` - name of the software used to create the file, if this is missing, then the file was created manually in a hex editor
    - `version` - version of the software